robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_09/k8s_zk_template/README.md

 # Distributed MapReduce with Apache ZooKeeper & Kubernetes
 [<- back to syllabus](../../../ece465-ind-study-syllabus-spring-2026.html)

-This project demonstrates a homogenous deployment topology utilizing Apache ZooKeeper for Leader Election and distributed MapReduce job coordination.
+This project demonstrates a homogeneous deployment topology utilizing Apache ZooKeeper for Leader Election and distributed MapReduce job coordination.

 ### Key Features
-*   **Homogenous Nodes**: Every pod runs the exact same Python image.
+*   **Homogeneous Nodes**: Every pod runs the exact same Python image.
 There is no predefined "master" or "worker".
 *   **ZooKeeper Leader Election**: Pods race via `kazoo` to acquire an ephemeral lock.
 The winner automatically assumes the Master role.
 *   **Dynamic K8s Routing**: The elected Master utilizes the Kubernetes Python client to inject `role: master` into its own pod labels.
 The `master-service` internal DNS routes traffic *only* to the current leader.
 *   **MapReduce Coordination**: If an image is submitted for histogram equalization, the Master slices it and drops task definitions into ZooKeeper znodes.
 Worker pods watch for these znodes, grab an ephemeral lock on a slice, compute the result, and report back.
 The Master stitches the final image together.